JoshuaBillson/VNH5019Controller/README.md

 ## Arduino

 To interface with the motor controller from an Arduino compatible board, use the Arduino/VNH5019Controller library.
 An example sketch has been provided in ArduinoExample/ArduinoExample.ino.
+You can use both I2C and Serial, however I2C is likely the preferred option for interfacing two Arduinos.
+Please note that Serial1, Serial2, etc. and SoftwareSerial is not supported.

 ## Raspberry Pi / NVIDIA Jetson